-Faith is the most recorded quality connected with the impartation of healing power.
-ICHM follows the examples of Jesus in faith and compassion and seeks to build expertise and resources to ensure a vibrant Health & Healing Ministry built from the following living ‘bricks’:
+ICHM seeks to follow the examples of Jesus in faith and compassion and to build connections to ensure vibrant Health & Healing Ministries built on the following principles:

-- Health Promotion and Education – Provides opportunities to learn about health issues
+- Providing opportunities to learn about health issues.

-- Health Counselor – Discusses health concerns, emphasizing early response to problems and encouraging healthy lifestyles.
+- Discussing health concerns, emphasizing early response and encouraging healthy lifestyles.

-- Referral Resource – Provides referrals to existing healthcare and social services.
+- Providing recommendations to existing healthcare and social services.

-- Health Advocate – Speaks out to help others obtain needed health services.
+- Advocating to assist others obtain needed health services.

-- Interpret the function which faith plays in the well-being of individuals and communities.
+- Recognizing the link between faith and well-being of individuals and communities.

-- Offer support and encouragement during times of crisis and celebration.
+- Offering support and encouragement during times of crisis and celebration.

-- Focus on health promotion and disease prevention.
+- Focusing on health promotion and disease prevention.

-- Provide referral information, advocacy, and coordination of services.
+- Providing referral information, advocacy and coordination of services.

 Nancy Gordon (right) is the Parish Nurse at Bloor Street and Bathurst United Churches.
 Photography credit: H. Durnford